 Martin Brooks is audbly seething about clueless web designers who can't even write browser detection Javascript that works across all the (narrow range) of Windows browsers they support.

 These people are everywhere.
-I just went to fill in my timesheet for the contract I'm doing through Kelly Services (well, they're one of the intermediaries anyway).
-This is the message I get:
+I just went to fill in my timesheet

-5.0 or above.
-Earlier versions of IE or other browsers may be used
+For optimal performance, this product requires Internet Explorer (IE) 5.0 or above.
+Earlier versions of IE or other browsers may be used however you may not access full functionality.

 Of course a timesheet is a really complicated piece of software.
 I mean, you've got to enter the time you started, the time you ended and the time you spent on lunch for every day of a whole week.
 This kind of bleeding-edge functionality just can't be done in your ordinary, plain-vanilla browser, you know!